Remembering WWI - The Great War

 Resources & Suggestions

 Below are some resources to give you ideas for activities that could be done in Hampshire County.
 Peruse the items below.
 For example: #2 shows public domain posters available from the Library of Congress which you can download, crop and resize and get printed at Staples or any print shop for less than $2.
 Listing #4 shows what programs, speakers and music have been used in Virginia last year for events; #4 gives a good list of books and movies dealing with The Great War.
+Below the references is a book reading list from the Hampshire County Library available in Romney.

 - U.S. World War One Centennial Commission - NOTE: on opening page mouse over the "Educate" tab in top menu bar and wait for drop down window with links.
 Do not just click on the tab since links are in the drop down window - not on the Educate page.